AMD vs Intel 2020: Who Makes the Best CPUs?

 AMD vs Intel CPU Gaming Performance

 In the AMD vs Intel CPU battle, Intel still barely holds the edge in per-core performance, meaning it offers really snappy performance in lightly-threaded scenarios and applications that don't scale well with core and thread counts.
 That includes the majority of games.
 However, AMD holds the lead in a few critical price bands, particularly right in the middle of its stack, and our benchmarks show the company's gaming performance is no slouch, either.
+Above we have a wide selection of collective gaming performance measurements in the different price bands.

 Intel definitely holds the ultimate in gaming performance with its most expensive desktop processor, the Core i9-9900K, and it's mid-range Core i9-9700K isn't far behind.
 However, the performance delta between Intel and AMD's comparably-priced chips often isn't worth the premium, at least for the vast majority of enthusiasts.